Ghandruk: Gurung Village

 Ghandruk has a very favorable climatic condition which is neither too hot nor too cold.

 The weather does not change with the increasing altitude, usually, it remains moderate.
-As it is in low altitude it is safe and can be traveled by people of any age with a basic level of fitness.
+As it is at a low altitude it is safe and can be traveled by people of any age with a basic level of fitness.

 During winter, the temperature may go below 0 degrees though with smart packing you can easily complete the trek.
 The highest temperature may reach up to 26 degrees in summer.
 So, being hydrated is the most common advice you will get during the trek in summer.